Table of Contents

 # let's print our tuple # output should be (1, 2, 3, 4, 5) print(my_tuple) # and our list # output should be [1, 2, 3, 4, 5] print(my_list)

 Like lists and dictionaries, tuples can be empty.
-In the case of an empty tuple—as you might have guessed by this point in our series—we only write the round brackets: new_tuple = ().
-We can check the data type of the variable we just named new_tuple using the type function: type(new_tuple).
+In the case of an empty tuple—as you might have guessed by this point in our series—you only write the round brackets: new_tuple = ().
+You can check the data type of the variable you just named new_tuple using the type function: type(new_tuple).
 In doing so, Python returns a tuple.
-We can also check the length using the len function and we can expect to get 0 using len(new_tuple).

 # let's create an empty tuple new_tuple = () # let's check the type of new_tuple # output should be tuple type(new_tuple) # let's check the length of new_tuple # output should be 0 len(new_tuple)